Russell believes as Mercedes eye win in Mexico

 Russell said after qualifying: "I am disappointed because I felt like the team deserved pole position, but ultimately the points are on Sunday and we will be going for the win.

-"It's a shame but we are starting P2, second best qually of the year, and there are a lot of positives to take away.
+"It's a shame but we are starting P2, second best quali of the year, and there are a lot of positives to take away.

 - Ferrari 'not happy' with size of Red Bull penalty